 In this situation, taking away dinner is not appropriate.
 While I understand that a child going to bed without dinner probably isn’t necessarily harmful, food is not up for debate.
 Kids need their basic needs met, which include food, water, shelter, security and comfort.
 Play and exercise could arguably be thrown in, on lesser scales.
 These should not be at your disposal to take away from them.
 Likewise, weekly scheduled times, such as story time, play time with Mom or Dad, snuggle time before bed are equally important to the emotional development of kids and should not be used as persuasive punishment threats.

 You can always refer back to your choice giving when faced with a situation where the child is behaving in a way that does not reflect what you expect of them.
 In this instance, the mom might have said, “Sally (child’s name), if you choose not to make up your mind about what you want to eat, then you choose for me to choose for you”.
 Or, “Sally, if you choose to continue with that behavior, you choose to leave the mall and go straight to bed”.
 Notice the wording, using the word “choose”.
 It is very clear that it is up to the child to decide how to respond.
 If you say, “If you don’t stop right now, you are going home to bed”, it communicates that you are in control of her behavior and that does not teach self-responsibility.
-For more on Choice Giving, click here.
+Click the following link to read more on Choice Giving.

 The bottom line is that you need to go into situations armed with your responses planned.
 If you know that something is usually an issue (bedtime, bath time, getting ready in the morning, being out, etc.), construct your discipline plan ahead of time so that you feel confident in the choice that you give to your child.
 There is a world of freedom in knowing that your child chooses their consequence, rather than you having to give it.